-(i) Authorization for the board of directors to resolve on acquisitions of own shares
+(i) Authorisation for the board of directors to resolve on acquisitions of own shares

-The board of directors proposes that the annual general meeting authorizes the board to resolve on acquisitions of own shares on one or several occasions during the period up to the annual general meeting 2015 in accordance with the following:
+The board of directors proposes that the annual general meeting authorises the board to resolve on acquisitions of own shares on one or several occasions during the period up to the annual general meeting 2016 in accordance with the following:

-acquisitions of own shares shall be made on NASDAQ OMX Stockholm, Sweden;
+acquisitions of own shares shall be made on Nasdaq Stockholm;

 acquisitions of own shares shall be made in cash and at a price within the applicable stock market share price range at the time of the acquisition.

-The reasons for the proposed authorization to acquire own shares is to secure delivery to Participants of shares in accordance with LTI 2014 and to enable transfers of shares on a regulated market to cover costs associated with the Program.
+The reasons for the proposed authorisation to acquire own shares is to secure delivery to Participants of shares in accordance with LTI 2015 and to enable transfers of shares on a regulated market to cover costs associated with the Program.